yaelcalleja/Nmap_Scanner_To_HTML/README.md

 # NMAP SCANNER TO HTML

-A bash script to automate the nmap services scanning and transform the XML exit to a clean and easy to read HTML report, showing only the open ports and they services
+A bash script to automate the nmap services scanning and transform the XML exit to a clean and easy to read HTML report, showing up only the open ports and they services

 ## The problem to solve:

-Nmap is a usefull tool with the power to scann entire networks, but when the info comes out, is dificult to read and have some details that usually we dont use to much.
+Nmap it's a usefull tool with the power to scann entire networks, but when the info comes out, it's dificult to read and have some details that usually we dont use to much.

 There's when this tool comes to help, giving the result of the scann on a more user friendly way.